rcsb/py-rcsb-api/docs/data_api/query_construction.md

 ```

 ### input_type
-Specifies which field you are starting your query from.
+Specifies which data hierarchy level from which you are starting your query (e.g., "entry", "polymer_entity", etc.).

-input_types, also called "root fields", are designated points where you can begin querying.
-This includes entries, polymer_entities, polymer_entity_instances, etc. Singular input_types are converted to their plural form to allow for more flexibility in input_ids.
+Also called "root fields", these represent designated points from which you can begin querying.
+This includes "entries", "polymer_entities", "polymer_entity_instances", etc. Singular input_types are converted to their plural form to allow for more flexibility in input_ids.
 If no plural form is available, then the input_type will not be converted.
 For the full list see below:

 <details open>
   <summary>Full list of input_types</summary>